-The poplular children's books, written by Paulette Bourgeois, come alive in this television series about a turtle named Franklin.
-Each episode has a story of Franklin and his friends. ...
+The popular children's books, written by Paulette Bourgeois, come alive in this television series about a turtle named Franklin.
+Each episode has a story of Franklin and his friends.
+You'll...
 See full summary »

 Angela Anaconda and her three best friends Gordy, Gina, and Johnny are all a bunch of outcast individuals.
 The series focuses on the adventures that the friends have.
 Angela is the leader of the group who also has a vivid imagination.
 Gina is the stereotypical chubby girl.
 Johnny is the blue haired Elvis wannabe, and Gordy is the token nerd of the group.
 They assist Angela in her battles with her older brothers, and finding any way that they can stand up to the rich, French, teacher's pet, Nanette.
 Written by

 8 of 10 people found this review helpful.

 Was this review helpful to you?